TN 99 (03-25)

 • the date of the final paycheck paid by the employer.

-• information from an SSA-approved wage verification company listed in SI 00820.147 (Evidence of Wages – Wage Verification Companies) indicating the date employment ceased;
+• Information from an SSA-approved wage verification company listed in SI 00820.147 (Evidence of Wages – Wage Verification Companies) indicating the date employment ceased;

-• oral statement from the employer; or
+• Oral statement from the employer; or

-• written or faxed evidence from the employer.
+• Written or faxed evidence from the employer.

 Store wage termination evidence in the Evidence Portal or document the evidence on a Report of Contact page.
-When recipients, their representative payees, or their authorized representatives report a wage termination event, issue a work report receipt according to SI 00820.130C.8 in this section.
+When recipients, their representative payees, or their authorized representatives report a wage termination event, issue a work report receipt according to SI 00820.130C.10 in this section.

 CAUTION: